In this blog, Jonathan Wilby of ourLitigation Department, updates us on the upcoming General Data Protection Regulations (GDPR).

 The emphasis in all of this guidance is very much that it is for businesses to work out for themselves how they can best comply with the regulations and to document their reasoning to justify all data processing.
 The message from the ICO is that they will expect businesses to have carried out their data audit/impact assessments and to be actively monitoring compliance when the regulations come into force on 25 May.

 One aspect of lawful processing that has not yet been covered by specific guidance is the legitimate interests ground.
 What is clear however is that this basis for lawful processing is being promoted as a potentially more appropriate basis for compliance than explicit consent which can be difficult to obtain in practice.
-The information Commissioner Elizabeth Denham recently posted a blog on her website in which she emphasised that consent is only required where it is relied upon as the basis for the lawful processing and other grounds might be available which mean that consent is not in fact necessary.
-Specifically, the ICO website says “if consent is too difficult look at whether another lawful basis is more appropriate”.
-Business are entitled to take “cost of implementation” & “principle of proportionality” into account when planning for compliance.
+The Information Commissioner Elizabeth Denham recently posted a blog on her website in which she emphasised that consent is only required where it is relied upon as the basis for the lawful processing and other grounds might be available which mean that consent is not in fact necessary.
+Specifically, the ICO website says “if consent is too difficult, look at whether another lawful basis is more appropriate”.
+Businesses are entitled to take “cost of implementation” & “principle of proportionality” into account when planning for compliance.

 For many businesses the grounds of “legitimate interests” will readily apply: why else would businesses be holding and using standard personal data other than to further their legitimate business interests?
 It is however potentially nuanced and, on the face of it, it carries risks of uncertainty which means that it has tended to be overlooked as a mainstream ground for compliance.